jprivet-dev/symfony-starter-compose-in-another-dir/README.md

 The aim is to be able to generate a project that **clearly separates responsibilities**, between what concerns the Symfony application and what concerns its dockerization.

-> This project [use a fork](https://github.com/jprivet-dev/symfony-docker) and a modified version of [Symfony Docker](https://github.com/dunglas/symfony-docker), which can be used in another directory.
+> This project is a variant of https://github.com/jprivet-dev/symfony-starter, that [use a fork](https://github.com/jprivet-dev/symfony-docker) and a modified version of [Symfony Docker](https://github.com/dunglas/symfony-docker), which can be used in another directory.

 ## Prerequisites